wagnergbastos/-udacity-SDCNDP-Projetc2/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in title cell `8.
 Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.` in my code in `Advance Lane Lines.ipynb` in the function `estimationsLane()`.
-Here is an example of my result on the tests image:
+Here is the result on the tests images:

 ![estimation Lane](./output_images/estimationLane.png)